1Corinthians 13:5-6

 Telling our wives or husbands that we love them is not convincing if we continually get upset and angry at what they say and do.
 Telling our children that we love them is not convincing if we often yell at them for doing things that irritate us and interfere with our own plans.
 It does no good to protest, “I lose my temper a lot, but it’s all over in a few minutes.”
 So is a nuclear bomb.
 A great deal of damage can be done in a very short time.
 Temper is always destructive, and even small temper “bombs” can leave much hurt and damage, especially when they explode on a regular basis.
 Lovelessness is the cause of temper, and love is the only cure.

 Love that takes a person outside of himself and centers his attention on the well–being of others is the only cure for self–centeredness.
 (MacArthur, J: 1Corinthians.
-Chicago: Moody Press or Logos)
+Chicago: Moody Press)

 it does not brood over injury (NAB)